What is address munging?

 I personally don't like these, because not all machine-generated emails are spam.
 For me, actually, well over 90% of the email I receive on my non-addressmunger.com account is machine-generated.
 Challenge-Response systems makes it difficult to manage these sites.

-The idea behind these is that the spammer will receive these and remove your email address from their lists.
-This can obviously be risky, since some spammers take replies and always assume they are real.
-It's up to you if you want to try this, and we repeat that we don't recommend it.
+The idea behind sending a bounce message is that the spammer would receive your bounce message and remove your email address from their lists.
+This can obviously be risky, since many spammers always assume replies are real.

 Where did the name "Spam" come from?